Concentrate your mind

 - The spell "Marin Karin" in some Shin Megami Tensei games also deals moderate damage as well as the Charm ailment.

-- The second stage Viewtiful Switch move in Viewtiful Joe 2 has Joe and Silvia hold hands and spin around before making a cute little pose.
+- Viewtiful Joe 2: The second stage Viewtiful Switch move has Joe and Silvia hold hands and spin around before making a cute little pose.
 This creates a heart that damages all enemies onscreen.
 If you look closely at the rounds fired from Silvia's pistols while in VFX Slow, you'll notice that there are hearts inside of her bullets.

 - Jordie's Holy Smite spell in Our Little Adventure.